Skip to content

 What if I'm a friend, family member or carer of someone with dementia?

-As a friend, family member or carer of someone living with dementia, you may be wondering how you can help.
-Dementia can make it difficult for people to do practical things, because of difficulties with memory and processing information.
+As a friend, family member or carer of someone living with dementia, you may be wondering what you can do to help.
+Dementia can make it difficult for people to do practical things.
 Little changes around their home can be a real help, but it's important to consider certain things when making changes.

 Involve the person living with dementia as much as possible.
 Depending on the extent of their condition, try to work as a team and find solutions together.
 It's important that, where possible, friends and families support the person to do things for themselves rather than doing it for them.
 Make sure you take their likes and dislikes into account when changing things.